jakobbbb/pvs-uebung-5/pvs.md

 Here we use the private memory into which the current line of `A` is written.
 This can then be accessed when calculating `C`.

+In each kernel, that row of `A` is accessed $n^2$ times, which takes quite long because global memory access is rather slow.
+Copying the row into a private memory only takes $n$ accesses to global memory.
+After that, the relevant parts of `A` can be accessed more quickly.

 # Task 4: Distributed Storage Optimization in Workgroups